storesafe/cordova-sqlcipher-adapter/README.md

 ## Known issues

+- This plugin will NOT work on `cordova-android@7` due to issue with JAR and NDK library files as discussed in [litehelpers / Cordova-sqlcipher-adapter/issues/64](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/64) and [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).
-- iOS/macOS platform version does not support certain rapidly repeated open-and-close or open-and-delete test scenarios due to how the implementation handles background processing
+- The iOS/macOS platform versions do not support certain rapidly repeated open-and-close or open-and-delete test scenarios due to how the implementation handles background processing
-- As described below, auto-vacuum is NOT enabled by default.
 - Cannot read encrypted database with CORRECT password directly after attempt to open with INCORRECT password ref: [litehelpers/Cordova-sqlcipher-adapter#43](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/43)
 - It is possible to request a SQL statement list such as "SELECT 1; SELECT 2" within a single SQL statement string, however the plugin will only execute the first statement and silently ignore the others ref: [litehelpers/Cordova-sqlite-storage#551](https://github.com/litehelpers/Cordova-sqlite-storage/issues/551)
 - Execution of INSERT statement that affects multiple rows (due to SELECT cause or using TRIGGER(s), for example) reports incorrect rowsAffected on Android in case the built-in Android database used (using the `androidDatabaseImplementation` option in `window.sqlitePlugin.openDatabase`)
 - Memory issue observed when adding a large number of records due to the JSON implementation which is improved in [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms)
 - Infinity (positive or negative) values are not supported on Android/iOS/macOS due to issues described above including a possible crash on iOS/macOS ref: [litehelpers/Cordova-sqlite-storage#405](https://github.com/litehelpers/Cordova-sqlite-storage/issues/405)
 - A stability issue was reported on the iOS platform version when in use together with [SockJS](http://sockjs.org/) client such as [pusher-js](https://github.com/pusher/pusher-js) at the same time (see [litehelpers/Cordova-sqlite-storage#196](https://github.com/litehelpers/Cordova-sqlite-storage/issues/196)).
 The workaround is to call sqlite functions and [SockJS](http://sockjs.org/) client functions in separate ticks (using setTimeout with 0 timeout).
-- If a sql statement fails for which there is no error handler or the error handler does not return `false` to signal transaction recovery, the plugin fires the remaining sql callbacks before aborting the transaction.
-- In case of an error, the error `code` member is bogus on _Android and Windows_.
+- In case of an error, the error `code` member is bogus on Android and Windows.
-- Possible crash on Android when using Unicode emoji and other 4-octet UTF-8 characters due to [Android bug 81341](https://code.google.com/p/android/issues/detail?id=81341), which *should* be fixed in Android 6.x
+- Possible crash on Android 5 when using Unicode emoji and other 4-octet UTF-8 characters due to [Android bug 81341](https://code.google.com/p/android/issues/detail?id=81341), which *should* be fixed in newer releases starting with Android 6.
 - Close/delete database bugs described below.
 - When a database is opened and deleted without closing, the iOS/macOS platform version is known to leak resources.
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS/macOS platform version).

-_TODO: link to open bugs_
+Some additional issues are tracked in [open Cordova-sqlite-storage bug-general issues](https://github.com/litehelpers/Cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Abug-general) and [open Cordova-sqlcipher-adapter bug-general issues](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues?q=is%3Aissue+is%3Aopen+label%3Abug-general).

 <!-- END Known issues -->